 What’s the Difference Between PCI DSS and SOC 2?

-The primary difference between PCI DSS and SOC 2 is that the former only applies to businesses that process payment card data; the latter applies to any company that processes or stores personal consumer information of any kind.
-So some overlap does exist between the two standards, but SOC 2 applies to a far larger number of organizations than PCI DSS.
+The primary difference between PCI DSS and SOC 2 is that the former only applies to businesses that process payment card data; the latter applies to any company that processes or stores personal consumer information.
+So, some overlap exists between the two standards, but SOC 2 applies to more organizations than PCI DSS.

-Another difference is the kind of professional who is allowed to conduct each audit.
-SOC 2 examinations can only be conducted by CPA firms, while PCI DSS compliance is proven by either an audit from a qualified security assessor (QSA) or a self-assessment questionnaire (SAQ).
+Another difference is the kind of professional allowed to conduct each audit.
+SOC 2 examinations can only be performed by CPA firms.
+At the same time, PCI DSS compliance is proven by either an audit from a Qualified Security Assessor (QSA) or a Self-Assessment Questionnaire (SAQ).
 PCI DSS assessments must also be accompanied by an attestation from the bank that performs the company’s financial transactions.

 Finally, SOC 2 allows much more flexibility in adhering to its trust service principles.
 A company striving to meet SOC 2 compliance standards can tailor its business and security strategies to meet its specific needs—for example, by choosing which of the five trust service principles to include in a SOC 2 audit.

 In contrast, the PCI DSS standard is far more prescriptive about what a business must do to secure payment card transactions.
-Future PCI DSS updates might offer some new flexibility, but nowhere near what the SOC 2 standard allows.
+Future PCI DSS updates might offer some new flexibility but are far from what the SOC 2 standard allows.